 In this course we will take a closer look at the history of love, sex and desire, and more specifically their mutual relations.
 Through carefully selected readings, students will learn to pay attention to the socially constructed nature of ideologies and binaries that govern dominant conceptions of love-sex-desire.
 Some dyads the course will focus on are: love/desire; Madonna/whore; healthy/perverse; thanatos/eros; genital/non-genital; infantile/adult; sexual/asexual; love/hate; subjectification/de-subjectification; vanilla/kink; civilized/uncivilized.
 Students will discover the racist, sexist and/or misogynist dimensions of these binaries and learn the importance of complicating binaries into a more fluid approach.

 A selection of questions that this course will address are: How does power work on how love, sex and desire have been conceived of historically, politically, and theoretically?
 What binaries govern theories of love, sex, and/or desire?
 What is the function of these binaries?
 Who do they serve, who do they subordinate?
-What are some methods that are used to complicated and subvert these splits?
+What are some methods that are used to complicated and subvert these splits? and how can art in particular critique and subvert problematic ideologies?

 After completing this course successfully, students will be able to: